cmpsr2000/parley-plus/README.md

 - Action store for management of actions for use with Action nodes
 - Fact store for management of facts for use with Condition and Match nodes
 - An out of the box dialogue balloon to get started straight away
-- Easy management of your Dialogue Sequences, including node filtering
+- Easy management of your Dialogue Sequences, including Node filtering
 - Export your Dialogue passages to CSV

 ## Upcoming Features